jon-chun/llm-sota-chatbots-ethics-based-audit/README.md

 ## ACM Classification

-I.2.7; K.4.1; I.2.11; I.6.5
+I.2.7; K.4.1; I.2.11; I.2.0; K.6.5

-I.2.7 Natural Language Processing: As your paper focuses on Large Language Models (LLMs) like GPT-4, which are central to natural language processing, this category is highly relevant.
-It directly addresses the technological basis of your research.
+I.2.7 Natural Language Processing: For the focus on Large Language Models (LLMs).

-K.4.1 Public Policy Issues - Ethics: This category is pertinent due to the ethical audit aspect of your paper.
-It covers the ethical implications and considerations in computing, which are central to your research's focus on assessing moral reasoning and normative values in LLMs.

-I.2.11 Distributed Artificial Intelligence - Intelligent agents: Given the emphasis on autonomous agents and their networked collaboration, this category is relevant.
-It encompasses the study of AI systems that operate in distributed environments, which seems pertinent to your focus on commercial and open-source LLMs.

-I.6.5 Model Development: This category is applicable for the aspect of your paper that deals with the development and assessment of AI models, particularly in the context of ethical frameworks and moral reasoning.
+K.4.1 Public Policy Issues - Ethics: Relevant for the ethics-based auditing aspect.
+I.2.11 Distributed Artificial Intelligence - Intelligent agents: Pertinent for agentic and autonomous AI.
+I.2.0 Artificial Intelligence - General: To cover broad topics like AI safety, reasoning, and Human-AI alignment.
+K.6.5 Management of Computing and Information Systems - Security and Protection: This could be relevant if AI safety and regulation are framed in terms of protecting systems and data.

 ## MSC Classification

-68T27; 68T30; 68T37; 01A80
+68T27; 68T30; 68T37; 91F20; 93B52

-68T27 Logic in artificial intelligence: This class covers the use of logic in AI, which could be relevant if your paper involves logical frameworks or reasoning processes within AI models.
+68T27 Logic in artificial intelligence: For logical aspects of AI reasoning.

-68T30 Knowledge representation: If your paper delves into how knowledge is represented within AI models, particularly in the context of ethical reasoning, this class would be applicable.
+68T30 Knowledge representation: Relevant if your paper deals with how LLMs represent and process ethical principles.

-68T37 Reasoning under uncertainty: This is relevant if your paper discusses how LLMs handle ethical dilemmas or decisions under conditions of uncertainty.
+68T37 Reasoning under uncertainty: For how LLMs handle ethical dilemmas or decisions under uncertain conditions.

-01A80 Sociology (and profession) of mathematics: While not directly related to AI, this class could be relevant if your paper touches on broader ethical or societal implications of AI in decision-making.
+91F20 Computational philosophy: If the paper includes philosophical aspects of AI ethics and reasoning.
+93B52 Feedback control: If the concept of Human-AI alignment involves feedback mechanisms in AI systems.